freedomofpress/securedrop-workstation-keyring/README.md

 **At the moment this repo is experimental and should not be part of a production SDW installation.**

 ## Setup instructions
+### Qubes
+On Qubes systems, clone the [qubes-builderv2](https://github.com/QubesOS/qubes-builderv2) repo in a sibling directory to this one and configure its dependencies.
+Your disposable build VM should be Fedora-based and should be called `qubes-builder-dvm`.

+If you are using split-gpg, ensure that you have imported the [Qubes Developer Keys](https://keys.qubes-os.org/keys/qubes-developers-keys.asc) and the [SecureDrop maintainer keys](sd-qubes-builder) into your vault vm.
+Note: if using split-gpg, it is your responsibility to keep these keys up to date!

+### Debian or Fedora
 Clone this repository and ensure your system has sufficient free space.
-On non-Qubes systems, install Docker.

-Then, either proceed to the convenience `make` targets, or clone the [qubes-builderv2](https://github.com/QubesOS/qubes-builderv2) repo in a sibling directory to this one.
+Install docker or podman.

+To set up the qubes-builderv2 repository and generate the build container, follow the manual setup instructions, or run `make qubes-builder`.
+If the qubes-builderv2 repository is not already installed in a sibling directory, it will be cloned.
+OS-specific dependencies will be installed (on local machines, you'll be prompted for your passphrase) and the executor image will be generated, which takes some time.

 ## Build instructions
+Run `make build-rpm`.
 On Qubes systems, `BUILD_OS=qubes` is required to use the Qubes Fedora executor.

-To set up the qubes-builderv2 repository and generate the build container, run:
-`make qubes-builder`.

-Then run `make build-rpm`.

-If the qubes-builderv2 repository is not installed in a sibling directory, it will be cloned.
-The first time the qubes-builderv2 repo is set up, OS-specific dependencies will be installed (on local machines, you'll be prompted for your passphrase) and the executor image will be generated, which takes some time.

-If you have already set up and configured the qubes-builderv2 repository, skip directly to running `make build-rpm`.
+On succesful builds, an .rpm and .buildinfo file will be written to a `build` directory in this repository.

 ### Build variants
 `make build-rpm`, `make build-rpm-staging`, and `make build-rpm-dev` will build respective packages using Qubes builderv2.